tugend/github.tugend.io/pages/_posts/2020-12-20-a-look-at-authorization-and-authentication.md

 ---
 title: A look at authorization and authentication
-category: technical
+category: "HTTP Services"
-tags: programming security
+tags: http api security
 ---

 I often confuse the two very similar looking words; **Authorization** and